 - Brandon Terry, Assistant Professor of African and African American Studies at Harvard University and editor of the book, Fifty Years Since MLK

-Applications are open now through April 1.
+Applications open in early spring.
 Fellowships run from September through May.
 Fellows will receive a $5,000 monthly stipend.

 The stipend does not come with benefits, and fellows are responsible for their taxes.